kiba/Writings/for_science/chp27_epilogue.md

 "You're getting better," she said.

 "Of course dear, I have been taking my medicine," the ace pilot said.
-"A purpose in life with my grandson motivated me to not miss a dose.
+"My grandson and you provided me all the incentives I need to make sure that I am taking all the dosage.
 The doctor already said that she's feeling a whole lot better about me not suddenly dropping off dead."

 "I know.
 She told me."